Ludichrist: Post-Ludichrist

 Al Batross (Al Bazin) formed Big Sniff (with releases on both Mint Tone Records and Do iT!
 Records in Germany) with future members of The Arsons and Kill Your Idols in the 1990s.
 From 2001 through 2003 Batros played with MDC (Millions of Dead Cops).
 As of 2008, Batross continues to live in NYC and has been the sole American member in three all-Japanese bands: The Plungers, The Spunks and Gelatine.
 Bazin is also a film and video editor.

 Original bassist Chuck Valle joined Murphy's Law, and had become an audio engineer (see Six and Violence), but was stabbed to death in California.

+Musical style

+The band's musical style broke from the conventions of New York hardcore by adding aspects of rock, heavy metal and jazz, such as musical interludes and extended guitar solos.
+Drummer Dave Miranda saw Ludichrist as "crossing into both, punk and metal without firmly belonging into either camp."
+He observed that "the band was readily influenced by bands around them such as Crumbsuckers and Agnostic Front."